stylus/stylus/docs/keyframes.md

       }
     }

-This expands to our two default vendors, and the official syntax:
+This expands to our three default vendors, and the official syntax:

     @-moz-keyframes foo {
       from {